Importing images from a hard disk

 Click Move to have the images moved to a new location on your hard disk, arranged in whatever folder structure you choose from the Organize menu, and then deleted from their original locations.

-Click the Add option to have Lightroom add the images to your catalog without moving or copying them from their current locations or altering the folder structure in which they are stored.
-For the Add option, the right panel group offers only the File Handling and Apply During Import panels; you cannot rename the original source images during import, and there’s no need to specify a destination because the files will remain where they are.
+Click Add to add the images to your catalog without moving or copying them from their current locations or altering the folder structure in which they are stored.
+For the Add option, the right panel group offers only the File Handling and Apply During Import panels; you cannot rename the original source images during import, and there’s no need to specify a destination because the files remain where they are.

 Lightroom uses information attached to files to enable you to quickly find and organize your photos.
 This information is known as metadata.
 Some of this metadata is automatically added to the file at the point of creation (shutter speed, ISO, camera type, and so on), and some of it can be added after the fact (keywords, your name, and so on).